StrangeBeeCorp/cloud-distrib-resources/azure/ug-secops-instances/README.md

 ## Updating TheHive and Cortex over time

 Once your instances are deployed, you can easily update TheHive and / or Cortex.
-In a nutshell, the process consists in replacing the image versions in a variable file and restarting each application stack.
+In a nutshell, the process consists in replacing the image versions in a variable file and restarting the application stack on each instance.
 This process it detailed at length in [this dedicated documentation page](docs/upgrade.md).

 ---
 Terraform compatibility: v1.x